 If you're an asthmatic, chances are you have a peak flow meter somewhere in your possession.
 Or, if you don't, you might want to consider requesting one from your asthma doctor.
-A peak flow meter is one of the best tools ever invented for helping us asthmatics monitor our asthma at home.
+A peak flow meter is one of the best tools ever invented for helping asthmatics monitor their asthma.

 So, what is a peak flow meter?
-Why were you given one?
 How should it be used?
 Why do asthma experts think they are so important?

-The U.S. Department of Health and Human Services (HHS) recommends in their asthma guidelines that every asthmatic work with his or her doctor to create an asthma action plan.
+The U.S. Department of Health and Human Services (HHS) recommends in their asthma guidelines that asthmatics work with their asthma doctors to create an asthma action plan.
 This is a plan that helps you decide when to use your rescue medicine (like Albuterol), when to call your doctor, and when to have someone take you to the emergency room.

 To help you decide what to do, the asthma guidelines recommend you either monitor your asthma symptoms, use your peak flow meter, or both.
 What you do depends on you, your asthma and your doctor.
-I wrote about asthma action plans here, and monitoring asthma signs and symptoms here, so in this post we'll tackle the importance of peak flow monitoring.
+I wrote about asthma action plans here, and monitoring asthma signs and symptoms here.

 When I was a kid with hardluck asthma, my peak flow meter came in handy quite a few times.
 I say this because I was short of breath so often that I basically became tolerant to it.
 So, I had to use my peak flow meter as a tool to help me decide what to do.